jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ![fit](raceconditions.jpg)

-^ We’re probably all familiar with race conditions, where multiple threads try to use the same state at the same time.
-If anything is modifying the state at the same time, you can see inconsistency at best, or corruption at worst.
+^ Race conditions occur when multiple threads try to use the same state at the same time.
+If anything is modifying the state concurrently, you can see inconsistency at best, or corruption at worst.

-^ How do you prevent race conditions?
-It’s very hard to prove their absence, you just have to focus on eliminating them through careful code analysis, which is time-consuming and error-prone.
+^ It’s hard to prove race conditions don’t exist.
+You just have to focus on eliminating them through code analysis, which is time-consuming and error-prone.
 This is a consequence of state.

 ---